 However, how many people know that He did it again when the Israelites crossed the Jordan to get to the Promised Land?
 This story shows God working yet another extraordinary miracle and it’s a shame that this story isn’t known better because there is so much for us to be able to apply to our lives from it.

-When the Red Sea parted God literally performed an unimaginable miracle & He used just one man (Moses) to make it happen.
-He told Moses to stretch out his hand over the sea & the sea would part.
-Moses trusted the Lord and did as he was told.
-Because of that we now have this incredible story to stand on when we think about the miraculous nature of God.
+When the Red Sea parted God literally performed an unimaginable miracle and He used just one man (Moses) to make it happen.
+He told Moses to stretch out his hand over the sea and the sea would part.
+Moses trusted the Lord and did as he was told and because of that, we now have this incredible story to stand on when we think about the miraculous nature of God.

-For me, I think one of the reasons God used this different instruction for the second miracle, was to prepare the Israelites for this next stage of their journey.
-When they got to the Promised land they would need to work together and to trust each other.
-Yes God could effortlessly just have parted the water with no instruction at all, or He could have asked their new leader Joshua to do it, as He did with Moses.
-But He specifically chose to ask them to show this joint obedience, so that He would know and also so that they would all know, that they could work together and follow His instructions as a group when asked.
+I think one of the reasons God used this different instruction for this miracle, was to prepare the Israelites for this next stage of their journey.
+When they got to the Promised Land they would need to work together and trust each other.
+God could effortlessly just have parted the water with no instruction at all, or He could have asked their new leader Joshua to do it, as He did with Moses.
+Yet He specifically chose to ask them to show this joint obedience so that He would know (and so that they would know), that they could work together and follow His instructions as a group when asked.
 He didn’t perform a miracle just to be a great high God who can do anything (although obviously that’s exactly who He is!), He did it with a purpose in mind.
 To get the Israelites to choose to obey Him in unison, united by their obedience.

-But our work here on this earth is not already done.
+However, the work here on this earth that needs doing, is not already done.

 What can we do within our families and communities where can stand as a group, with our feet in the water at the same time, trusting God to work through that one act of simple obedience?

 A marathon isn’t a one man race.
 It’s a group of individuals coming together, for the same purpose and desire, with the same heart and hope, running the race together.